A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-IDAAC \citep{raileanuDecouplingValuePolicy2021} adds an adversarial regularisation term which encourages the internal representations of the policy not to be predictive of time within an episode.
-This invariance is useful for OpenAI Procgen~\citep{cobbeLeveragingProceduralGeneration2020}, as timestep is irrelevant for the optimal policy but could be used to overfit to the training set of levels.~\citet[DARLA]{higginsDARLAImprovingZeroShot2018} uses $\beta$-VAEs~\citep{higginsBetaVAELearningBasic2016} to encode the inductive bias of disentanglement into the representations of the policy, improving zero-shot performance on various visual variations.~\citet[NAP]{vlastelicaNeuroalgorithmicPoliciesEnable2021} incorporates a black-box shortest-path solver to improve generalisation performance in hard navigation problems.~\citet{zambaldiRelationalDeepReinforcement2018,zambaldiDeepReinforcementLearning2018} incorporate a relational inductive bias into the model architecture which aids in generalising along ordinal axes of variation, including extrapolation performance. \citet[SchemaNetworks]{kanskySchemaNetworksZeroshot2017} use an object-oriented and entity-focused architecture, combined with structure-learning methods, to learn logical schema which can be used for backwards-chaining-based planning.
-These schemas generalise zero-shot to novel state spaces as long as the dynamics are consistent. \citet[VAI]{wangUnsupervisedVisualAttention2021} use unsupervised visual attention and keypoint detection methods to enforce a visual encoder to only encode information relevant to the foreground of the visual image, encoding the inductive bias that the foreground is the only part of the visual input that is important.
+IDAAC \shortcite{raileanuDecouplingValuePolicy2021} adds an adversarial regularisation term which encourages the internal representations of the policy not to be predictive of time within an episode.
+This invariance is useful for OpenAI Procgen~\shortcite{cobbeLeveragingProceduralGeneration2020}, as timestep is irrelevant for the optimal policy but could be used to overfit to the training set of levels.~\shortciteA[DARLA]{higginsDARLAImprovingZeroShot2018} uses $\beta$-VAEs~\shortcite{higginsBetaVAELearningBasic2016} to encode the inductive bias of disentanglement into the representations of the policy, improving zero-shot performance on various visual variations.~\shortciteA[NAP]{vlastelicaNeuroalgorithmicPoliciesEnable2021} incorporates a black-box shortest-path solver to improve ZSG performance in hard navigation problems.~\shortciteA{zambaldiRelationalDeepReinforcement2018,zambaldiDeepReinforcementLearning2018} incorporate a relational inductive bias into the model architecture which aids in generalising along ordinal axes of variation, including extrapolation performance. \shortciteA[SchemaNetworks]{kanskySchemaNetworksZeroshot2017} use an object-oriented and entity-focused architecture, combined with structure-learning methods, to learn logical schema which can be used for backwards-chaining-based planning.
+These schemas generalise zero-shot to novel state spaces as long as the dynamics are consistent. \shortciteA[VAI]{wangUnsupervisedVisualAttention2021} use unsupervised visual attention and keypoint detection methods to enforce a visual encoder to only encode information relevant to the foreground of the visual image, encoding the inductive bias that the foreground is the only part of the visual input that is important.